Sousastep/SousaFX-docs/docs/content/mainstutter.rst

 - filter sweep: Main Input Filters (bi)

-   Tapered to bypass at 50%, lowpass sweep up while approaching 100%, and highpass sweep down while approaching 0%.
+   Bypass at 50%.
+Approaching 100% is a lowpass sweep up, and approaching 0% is a highpass sweep down.
 The filters are an MS20-like 24 dB/oct `Sallen Key filter <https://en.wikipedia.org/wiki/Sallen%E2%80%93Key_topology>`_ by :ref:`Surreal Machines <SousaFX Max Patches>`.

 Stutter Parameters
 ------------------

-- No Stut/STUTTER: Main Input Stutter Enable (trig)
+:button:

-- accel: Main Input Stutter Accel (bi)
+Main Input Stutter Random Rhythm (trig)

-   Speed of stutter.
+:No Stut:

-- button above subdivision: Main Input Stutter Random Rhythm (trig)
+   Toggle stutter on and off.
+Bound to "Main Input Stutter Enable (trig)"

 :vol dip: